fuse-box/fuse-box/docs/builtin-plugins.md

 ```bash
 npm install less --save-dev
 ```
-Less plugin should be chained along the with the CSSPlugin
+The less plugin generates CSS, and must be chained prior to the CSSPlugin to be used:

 ```js
 plugins:[